clarkfitzg/sta141c-winter19/README.md

 2. Critically evaluate new data technologies, and understand them in the context of existing technologies
 3. Understand basic software engineering concepts

-We won't do the following:
+We won't do the following in class:

-1. Comprehensive overview of machine learning
+1. Comprehensive overview of statistics, machine learning, or
+2. Go in depth into the latest and greatest packages for manipulating data.

+These are all worth learning, but it's not the goal of this class.

 ## Schedule

-Topic
+Topic | Description
 -----
-technology overview
-test driven development
-bash: stdin and pipes
-speed profiling
-memory profiling
-cluster architecture
-interfacing to faster languages metaprogramming
+technology overview     | historical context of programming languages, modern usage, strengths and weaknesses, open source bash 1                  | intro to command line, working and absolute directories, man page, executing programs, passing arguments, inspecting data, stdin and pipes bash 2                  | intro to Gauss, cluster architecture test driven development |
+speed profiling         | `Rprof`, microbenchmark memory profiling        | when are objects copied?
+Why does it matter? interfacing to faster languages | JuliaCall, intro to Julia metaprogramming         | data as code, supports tree assignment

+I like the idea of doing bash first, because it helps support everything else afterwards.

 Looking over the syllabus, proposed emphasis is as follows: